EvilKatz/physix/README.txt

-Physix is currently in beta, therefor the game will not be completed.
-Download at your own risk.
+Do NOT expect a full game.
+Physix is in beta, this means it is still in development.